richardanaya/wasm-module/webidl.md

 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a SVGSVGElement
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a SVGSVGElement
 ## `Document_get_isSrcdocDocument`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number representing as result of type boolean
+target | number | A number that represents a handle to a Document *output* | number | A number representing as result of type boolean
 ## `Document_get_sandboxFlagsAsString`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a DOMString
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a DOMString

 ## `Document_insertAnonymousContent(instance, aElement)`
 Argument | Type | description